Weight Decay Improves Language Model Plasticity: A Mechanistic Perspective on Weight Decay and Model Behavior

 \textbf{Weight decay reduces the rank of attention, but default weight decay yields near full-rank matrices.} Figure \ref{fig:attention_rank_olmo} depicts the evolution of the pseudo-rank (Appendix \ref{app:pseudo_rank}) of the attention matrices during the training of the OLMo-2-1B-20x models.
 From Figure \ref{fig:attention_rank_olmo}, we observe that there is a monotonic relationship between the weight decay parameter and the rank of the attention matrices, where larger weight decay values reduce the rank of both $W_{QK}$ and $W_{VP}$.
 However, unlike what is observed in \citet{kobayashi2024wdlowrank}, we see that the default weight decay parameter of 0.1 yields near full-rank matrices.
 This observation is further confirmed by Figure \ref{fig:attention_rank_training_time}, which shows that the attention matrices in the fully trained OLMo-2-1B model are nearly full-rank.

-\textbf{Attention matrices are differentially affected by weight decay.} Another important observation from our experiments is that the rank of the matrix $W_{QK}$ seems to be significantly more sensitive to weight decay than $W_{VP}$.
-In our experiments, a weight decay of $\lambda=1.0$ reduces the rank of $W_{QK}$ by roughly a factor of 2, which is a common rank reduction observed in the literature on low-rank matrices.
-In contrast, the matrix $W_{VP}$ is still close to full-rank even for a weight decay value of 1.0.
+\textbf{Attention matrices are differently affected by weight decay.} Another important observation from our experiments is that the rank of the matrix $W_{QK}$ seems to be significantly more sensitive to weight decay than $W_{VP}$.
+In our experiments, a weight decay of 1.0 reduces the rank of $W_{QK}$ by roughly a factor of 2, which is a common rank reduction observed in the literature on low-rank matrices.
+In contrast, the matrix $W_{VP}$ is still close to full-rank even for a large weight decay value of 1.0.
 These results are especially pronounced for Llama-2 models depicted in Figure \ref{fig:attention_rank_llama}, where the rank of $W_{VP}$ remains essentially stable up to a weight decay value of 1.0, after which the rank collapses—a transition that correlates with a significant drop in performance.

 \textbf{Low-rank structure as a driver of adaptability.} The observation that increased weight decay leads to lower-rank attention matrices provides a potential explanation for why weight decay improves model plasticity.
 In machine learning literature, low-rank constraints are a canonical form of regularization that is often believed to encourage simpler, more robust hypotheses \citep{cai2010singular,oymak2019generalization,hu2022lora}.
 We conjecture that by encouraging $W_{QK}$ toward a lower-rank configuration, weight decay may prevent the model from overfitting to high-dimensional noise in the pretraining distribution.
+Such a model may capture higher-level patterns that are more broadly applicable than details specific to the pretraining distribution, thereby enhancing the model’s ability to learn new data upon further training and improving downstream performance.